msleigh/tif/README.md

 ### GitHub Action

-A GitHub Action posts twice daily.
+A GitHub Action posts daily.
 The Mastadon app (`tif`) access token is stored as GitHub secret `AUTH_TOKEN`.
 The Action commits / pushes the change to `posts.json` (i.e. marking the post as posted).

 ### Adding new posts